danm36/zen-browser-private-browsing-toolbar-highlighting/readme.md

 * Remove the background color entirely.
 * Hide the private browsing icon.

-These settings can be found in the browser's preferences.
+These settings can be found in Zen's browser settings, in the 'Look and Feel' tab.

+Encountered an issue?
+Raise them [here](https://github.com/danm36/zen-browser-private-browsing-toolbar-highlighting/issues).